IonicaBizau/kindly-license/README.md

 $ kindly-license --help
 ```

 If you want to use it programmatically, that's possible too.
+See below.

 ## Documentation
 ### `KindlyLicense(year, author)`